Luis Antonio Rivera: Pioneer in Puerto Rican television

 1954 was the year that television was born in Puerto Rico.
 Rivera, together with Tommy Muñiz, José Miguel Agrelot and Paquito Cordero was one of the first comedians in Puerto Rican television.
+Muñiz was responsible for transforming Rivera, who had so far been a dramatic actor and master of ceremonies, into an announcer and comedian.
+To create Yoyo Boing's image Muñiz took him to a department store and bought several ridiculous-looking pieces, which were combined with other appearance quirks.
+The characters of Elpidio and Reguerete migrated to Garata deportiva where they represented the Criollos de Caguas and Cangrejeros de Santurce, while Rivera defended the Senadores de San Juan and Miró the Indios de Mayagüez.
+With the end of the baseball season, the show was reworked into El chiste camel, with the cast remaining the same.

 In 1960, he starred alongside Norma Candal (Petunia) in a television comedy called "La Críada Malcríada" (The Rude Maid).
 In the 1970s, Rivera starred in own sit-com called "Mi Hippie Me Encanta" (I'm Crazy about My Hippie) broadcast by Telemundo.
 In the 1980s, Rivera starred in the situation comedies, "Generaciones", (Generations), with Chayanne, "Los Suegros" (The In-Laws) and later in a spin-off of that show called "Los Suegros y Los Nietos" (The In-Laws and the Grandchildren), broadcast by WAPA-TV.
 Rivera was also the General Manager of radio stations WKBM-AM ("AM 81") and WORO-FM ("Radio Oro", or Golden Radio), the radio branches of the Roman Catholic Archdiocese of San Juan.

 Various media producers arranged for many Puerto Rican performers to tour New York City in the late 1950s and early 1960s.
 Rivera was one of these.
 As fate would have it, one particularly chilly evening Rivera and Bobby Capó were exiting a performance outside the Teatro Puerto Rico and were looking for a place to eat.
 While waiting for public transportation, Rivera told Bobby Capó two jokes.
 These two jokes, reinterpreted by Capó and set to music, became two major musical hits: "El Negro Bembón", for Rafael Cortijo and his Combo (sung by Ismael Rivera), and "El Caballo Pelotero", a smash hit for El Gran Combo de Puerto Rico (original version sung by Pellín Rodríguez).

 For years, Rivera co-hosted "El Show del Mediodía", a midday variety show, on WAPA-TV alongside Luis Vigoreaux.
 After Vigoreaux was murdered early in 1983, Rivera became the show's main host, position in which he performed for several years afterwards.